 Now, Rheumatoid Arthritis interferes with how much of the house gets cleaned.
 My husband, Greg, travels for work and when the weekends come, I aimed to have the house spotless so we can spend time together.
 On the weeks when my arthritis and fatigue win the battle, chores are left undone.

-One Friday evening, Greg arrived from the airport with suitcase in tow.
-I had a rough week and didn’t get to the normal kitchen or floor cleaning like I wanted.
+One Friday evening, Greg arrived from the airport with a suitcase in tow.
+I had a rough week and didn’t get to the normal kitchen or floor cleaning as I wanted.
 He dropped his stuff in the office and with a quick hello and kiss, he cleaned.
 As I watched him scour the counters and sweep the floor, while my emotions rose.

 Now, most women would say, “Are you nuts?
 What’s wrong with that?
 I wish cleaning would cross my husband’s mind just once!”
 Ok, ladies, I get it.
 Hang in here with me.